Temporary Worker Visa

 The ‘Religious Workers’ category is for people coming to the UK for preaching, pastoral or non-pastoral work, or work in a religious order such as a monastery or convent.

-Unlike the Charity Worker Visa, Religious Worker Visa holders can be paid for their work.
+Unlike temporary workers on the Charity Worker Visa, Religious Worker Visa holders can be paid for their work.
 The Religious Visa is valid for up to 24 months.

 Seasonal Worker Visa

-The seasonal worker visa allows foreign nationals to come to the UK for up to 6 months to do agricultural work, this includes jobs such as packaging fruit and vegetables as well as other farm work.
+The seasonal worker visa allows foreign nationals to come to the UK for up to 6 months to do agricultural work.
+This includes jobs such as seasonal workers packaging fruit and vegetables and other farm work.

-When in the UK on a Seasonal Worker Visa you can work in the job that your Certificate of Sponsorship was assigned for and you can also study however you cannot work in a permanent job or take on a second job.
+When in the UK on a Seasonal Worker Visa, you can work in the same sector or job that your Certificate of Sponsorship was assigned for and study; however, you cannot work a permanent job or take on a second job.
+Seasonal workers are not required to pay the UK immigration healthcare surcharge.

 Youth Mobility Scheme

-The Youth Mobility Visa is a type of Temporary Worker Visa, but this visa differs from the other T5 Temporary Worker Visas.
-The Youth Mobility Scheme is for young people from participating countries and territories that want to experience life in the UK.
-These countries include Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, South Korea and Taiwan.
+The Youth Mobility Visa is for young people from participating countries and territories who want to experience life in the UK.
+These countries include Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, South Korea, and Taiwan.

-Youth Mobility Visa holders can stay in the UK for up to 2 years, however, the visa cannot be extended and you cannot bring any relatives with you to the UK on this visa.
+Youth Mobility Visa holders can stay in the UK for up to 2 years.
+However, the visa cannot be extended, and you cannot bring any relatives to the UK on this visa.

 Unlike other Temporary Worker Visas, the Youth Mobility Visa does not require applicants to have a job offer in the UK.
 Instead, your national government will be your sponsor during your stay.
-You will need to score 50 points based on your nationality, age and maintenance funds.
-You must also be outside the UK to apply.
+You must score 50 points based on nationality, age and maintenance funds.
+You must also be outside the UK to apply, and successful applicants are entitled to a discount on the annual immigration healthcare surcharge.

-The requirements for a Temporary Worker Visa vary depending on the category that you are applying for.
-Generally, you will need to be endorsed by a UK Sponsor, who can grant you a Certificate of Sponsorship.
+The requirements for a Temporary Worker Visa vary depending on the category you are applying for.
+Generally, you must be endorsed by a UK Sponsor, who can grant you a Certificate of Sponsorship.

-To score the remaining 10 points you will need to provide evidence that you can support yourself financially whilst in the UK.
+To be eligible, you must provide evidence that you can financially support yourself in the UK.
 You’ll usually need to have £1,270 available in your bank account.
-The money will need to have been available for at least 28 days in a row and those 28 days must be within 31 days of your Temporary Worker Visa application.
+The money must have been available for at least 28 days in a row, and those 28 days must be within 31 days of your Temporary Worker Visa application.

 Whilst having a job offer and a Certificate of Sponsorship is one of the main requirements for a Temporary Worker Visa, a select number of countries whose nationals apply through the Youth Mobility Scheme can gain UK entry clearance without a job offer.